 A well-developed customer care system can help in strengthening such a relationship.
 The benefits of such a customer care system include:

-Improved customer satisfaction: Identifying common customer grievances and enhancing the business’ capability to serve those needs.
+Improved customer satisfaction: Identifying common customer grievances and enhancing the business’s capability to serve those needs.

-The process begins with identifying the needs of individual customers, then identifying the business’ operational shortcomings.
+The process begins with identifying the needs of individual customers, followed by identifying the business’s operational shortcomings.

-With the information acquired from the analysis, businesses can improve their operations by revamping existing systems and processes, adding extra personnel, or building an entirely new infrastructure to better serve customers.
+With the information acquired from the analysis, businesses can enhance their operations by revamping existing systems and processes, hiring additional personnel, or developing new infrastructure to serve their customers better.

 For new marketing strategies